takotab/chatbot/README.md

 or build and run the dockerfile (make sure you open port 8080)

-The first run will download the preperation files.
+The first run will download the preperation files (2GB).